Rabbi Alan Turetz, Spiritual Leader

 His incomparable sermons and mellifluous voice, whether for Shabbat or holiday services, are not to be missed.

-Since 2007, Cantor Michael McCloskey has worked with all segments of the Temple Emeth community as Cantor-Educator.
-Cantor Michael, as he is affectionately known, utilizes his lyric tenor, piano skills, and facility with composing and arranging to enhance our services and lifecycle events.
+Since 2007, Rav-Chazzan Michael McCloskey has worked with all segments of the Temple Emeth community.
+Rabbi-Cantor Michael, as he is affectionately known, utilizes his lyric tenor, piano skills, and facility with composing and arranging to enhance our services and lifecycle events.
 While at Emeth, Cantor Michael has established and arranged two types of joyous and uplifting Shabbat services with instruments (guitar, piano, violin/clarinet, bass, and percussion): Shabbat Unplug on Saturday mornings and Shabbat K’ley Zemer on Friday evenings.
 To hear some of his original music and other recordings, please visit either his Soundcloud or Facebook artist page.

-Cantor Michael engages learners of all ages with his passion for teaching and sincerity.
+Rav-Chazzan Michael engages learners of all ages with his passion for teaching and sincerity.
 At Emeth, his continuing education courses have included such diverse topics as Peace-making and Dispute, Digital Prayer and Presence, The Torah of Music, Jewish Approaches to Women’s Reproductive Freedom,, and Innovative Approaches to Shabbat, among others.
 He serves as spiritual advisor to Emeth’s vibrant Women’s Rosh Hodesh Study Group.
 With his partner, Dr. Ray Feller, he runs a yearly film series called Cantor-Plex, which highlights Jewish films not only from America but also Israel, Latin America, England, France, and other communities and traditions.
-Additionally, at Hebrew College, Cantor Michael is a member of the School of Jewish Music Faculty as a Cantorial Coach.
+Additionally, at Hebrew College, Rabbi-Cantor Michael is a member of the School of Jewish Music Faculty as a Cantorial Coach.
 From September 2013 he served as Conductor of the Boston chapter of HaZamir: The International Jewish High School Choir, a project of the Zamir Choral Foundation.
 During his tenure, Cantor Michael provided piano accompaniment for the entire chorus at Carnegie Hall, David Geffen Hall, and the Metropolitan Opera House.
 He regularly teaches online courses through the Cantors Assembly and has been a featured presenter at the Brookline Community Tikkun L’eil Shavuot and Toronto Jewish Music Week

-Cantor Michael received his master’s degree in Jewish Education and Cantorial Ordination from Hebrew College in 2007, where he was awarded an academic prize in Judaics and Hazzanut.
-He is currently working towards rabbinic ordination in Cantors to Rabbis program at the Academy for Jewish Religion, Yonkers, NY and is active in both the New England Board of Cantors and the Cantors Assembly, within which he serves on the Conservative/Masorti movement’s Committee for Jewish Laws and Standards.
+Rav-Chazzan Michael received his master’s degree in Jewish Education and Cantorial Ordination from Hebrew College in 2007, where he was awarded an academic prize in Judaics and Hazzanut.
+In 2023, he received rabbinic ordination through the Cantors to Rabbis track at the Academy for Jewish Religion, Yonkers, NY and is President of the New England Region of the Cantors Assembly and serves on the Conservative/Masorti movement’s Committee for Jewish Laws and Standards.
 Prior to coming to Temple Emeth, he served as a cantorial soloist-educator and taught at Prozdor of Hebrew College.
 In his spare time, Cantor Michael is an avid bicyclist and reader of fiction, particularly dystopian and cosmic horror.
-Cantor Michael and his partner, Dr. Ray Feller, are the proud parents of Leonardo and Ramona (Momo).
+Cantor Michael and his partner, Dr. Ray Feller, are the proud parents of Leonardo and Ramona (Momo)

 Dr. Davin Wolok, Chazzan Sheni